yousseflotfy/Bundesliga-Context-Retrieval/README.md

 ## Extra Information

 **1. Advantages and disadvantages of using additional information** Using additional information ensures the chatbot gives accurate, up-to-date, and context-aware answers instead of relying on the LLM’s general knowledge.
 It builds trust and relevance for domain-specific questions.
-However, it adds complexity — requiring retrieval pipelines, external queries, and handling possible data inconsistencies.
+However, it adds complexity, requiring retrieval pipelines, external queries, and handling possible data inconsistencies.

 **2. Advantages and disadvantages of querying on every user question**